SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Parameter Names
 ~~~~~~~~~~~~~~~

-Function parameters are a comma separated list
+Function parameters are a comma-separated list
 where each parameter has one of several forms.
 The order of arguments in a function call
 must match the order of parameters in the function's declaration.